Browser Events

 View Answer:

-Interview Response: The EventTarget method addEventListener(event, target, options) sets up a function call whenever the specified event gets delivered to the target.
+Interview Response: The EventTarget method addEventListener(event, target, options) sets up a function call whenever the specified event is delivered to the target.
 Typical targets are Element, Document, and Window, but the target may be any object that supports events (such as XMLHttpRequest).

 Syntax: